-The Patient Advisory Council (PAC) is a dynamic group of patients and professionals that help the Network respond to patient needs and seek ways to improve patient/staff relationships.
-The PAC represents a cross section of patient demographics and treatment modalities from across the Network.
-This committee provides an approach to patient-related issues and concerns that involve continuously seeking better ways to do things — ways that lead to more informed patients and better treatment results.
-This committee acts as an advisory group to the Network’s Patient Services Department.
+The Patient Advisory Council (PAC) is an active group of patients and professionals that helps give the patient perspective on Network activities and helps develop educational materials.
+The PAC represents a cross section of patients on different treatment modalities from across the Network.
+This committee provides a view of patient-related issues and concerns that involve continuously seeking better ways to do things — ways that lead to more informed patients and better treatment results.
+This committee acts as an advisory group to the Network Patient Services Department and Quality Improvement Department.

 - Provide input into the development of informational and educational resources related to patientswho have renal disease;

 - Identify and address needs and concerns of renal patients;

 - Offering a patient perspective on the selection and development of Network Quality Improvement Activities for which Patient Engagement is required;

 - Offering a patient perspective to the Network in interpreting the results of all Network QIAs and thedevelopment of interventions.

 - Provide information and feedback to The Renal Network.